michaelcourcy/kasten-mongodb-percona/README.md

 db.ticker.find({}).sort({createdAt:-1}).limit(1)
 ```

-In order to test Point In Time Restore (PITR) create a ticker pod that add new entry every seconds.
+Create a ticker pod that add new entry every seconds so that you compare the date of the backup
+and the date of the last entries.

 ```
 MONGODB_DATABASE_ADMIN_PASSWORD=$(oc get secret my-cluster-name-secrets -ojsonpath='{.data.MONGODB_DATABASE_ADMIN_PASSWORD}'|base64 -d)